-Office: Beaupre 117C (inside room 115)
+Office: Beaupre 117C (entrance to the Beaupre 117 office suite is inside room 115) Email: madon@uri.edu

-Email: madon@uri.edu

 Office hours: My door is generally open, and students are welcome to stop by any time that I am in my office to ask if I am available.
 Appointments are not required but students with appointments receive priority for that time slot.
 Official office hour times for scheduled appointments will be listed on URI's Starfish Success Net.